wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires November 21, 2020               [Page 5]
+Kumari & Doyle          Expires December 10, 2020               [Page 5]

-Internet-Draft            Secure Device Install                 May 2020
+Internet-Draft            Secure Device Install                June 2020

    use its private key to decrypt the file and, assuming it validates,